petyaNikleva/recipes/README.md

 # Getting Started with Create React App

 This project is for sharing recipes.
-The frond-end part is created with React V6.
+The front-end part is created with React V6.
 The back-end part uses rest api created with Node js and Mongoose.

 ## Available Scripts